-Funded by the North of Tyne Combined Authority and delivered in partnership with the North East Local Enterprise Partnership and Innovation SuperNetwork, Challenge North Tyne aims to speed up efforts to better address the needs of an ageing population and to deliver energy efficient, Net Zero homes using a collaborative approach known as mission-driven innovation.
+Funded by the North of Tyne Combined Authority (NTCA) and delivered in partnership with the North East Local Enterprise Partnership and Innovation SuperNetwork, Challenge North Tyne aims to speed up efforts to better address the needs of an ageing population and to deliver energy efficient, Net Zero homes using a collaborative approach known as mission-driven innovation.

 The challenges have been defined as, supporting people in later life at home, work and play, which focuses on enabling elder citizens to lead happier and more connected lives; and delivering energy efficient, net zero homes, which aims to find solutions that reduce the carbon footprint of current and future homes.